AnilCharles96/yt_channel_downloader/README.md

 A simple youtube channel playlist downloader

 # Description
 If you are looking for a youtube video downloader that downloads the entire playlist of a channel for offline watching then this is for you.
-Download videos of playlist and store them in their corresponding playlist name folder.
+Download videos of playlist and store them in their corresponding playlist name folder. works on both windows and mac

 # Installation